Programs and initiatives for Aboriginal secondary school students

-You can enrol at a government high school of your choice and receive support to achieve the goals in your individual learning plan.
+You can enrol your child at a government secondary school of your choice and receive support to achieve the goals in your individual learning plan.

-If you wish to apply for this program, you and your child should meet with your primary school staff to discuss the options of attending a secondary school other than your local zoned school through this program.
+If you wish to participate in the strategy, you and your child should meet with your primary school staff to discuss the options of attending a secondary school other than your local zoned school.

 SACE and Aboriginal students